idbrii/unity-astar/README.md

 ## Dependencies

 The AStar Core implementation doesn't have any dependencies.
-The Tests and Vis use Unity.
+The Test and Vis modules use Unity.

 ## Unity Installation